pk-sarker/system-design/README.md

 ### Partitioning Strategies

 There are five fundamental data distribution methods as basic partitioning strategies that control how data is placed into individual partitions:
-1) Range
+1) Range Partitioning
-2) Hash
+2) Hash Partitioning
-3) List
+3) List Partitioning
-4) Round-robin
+4) Round-robin Partitioning
-5) Composite
+5) Composite Partitioning

-**Range base partitioning**:\
+**Range partitioning**:\
-In Range base partitioning, partitioning key mapped with the range which is available for partitioning.
+In Range partitioning, partitioning key mapped with the range which is available for partitioning.
 An example could be a partition for all rows where the "zipcode" column has a value between 70000 and 79999.
 It distributes tuples based on the value intervals (ranges) of some attribute.
 In addition to supporting exact-match queries (as in hashing), it is well-suited for range queries.